 An adjustable rate mortgage is a loan type that offers a lower initial interest rate than most fixed rate loans.
 The trade off is that the interest rate can change periodically, usually in relation to an index, and the monthly payment will go up or down accordingly.

 For many people in a variety of situations, an adjustable rate mortgage is the right mortgage choice, particularly if you only plan on being in the home for initial number of years during which the interest rate is locked (typically 5, 7 or 10 years).
-Here’s some detailed information explaining how an adjustable rate mortgage works.

 With most adjustable rate mortgages, the interest rate and monthly payment are fixed for an initial time period typically 5, 7 or 10 years.
 After the initial fixed period, the interest rate can change every year.
 For example, one of our most popular options is a 5-year adjustable rate mortgage.
 The interest rate will not change for the first five years (the initial adjustment period) but can change every year after the first five years.